 According to his Wikipedia page, Roy Hodgson can speak five languages (including his native English) Norwegian, Swedish, German and Italian as well as some Danish, French and Finnish.

-As the manager of an England side going into the European Championships, these skills are surely going to be useful.
+As the manager of an England side going into the European Championships in 2012 and now the FIFA World Cup in Brazil in 2014, these skills are surely going to be useful.
 No longer will opposing players, managers, fans, referees or officials be able to mutter under their breath in their own language certain in the knowledge that the England Manager doesn’t have a clue what they’re talking about.

 Unlike Hodgson, previous England Manager Fabio Capello didn’t take the language to heart and only learnt around 100 words of English.
 Wonder why he wasn’t a hit with the players?